 19 Jun How important should data be in your health and wellbeing decision

-Today there are many employee wellbeing incentives that businesses can take part in or outlay an investment for, but are they really making the difference that is intended?
-Communal fruit bowls, ping pong tables and morning teas for social awareness days paint a great picture of engaging staff by providing additional benefits, but this spend on consumables, although some better than others, is it really helping make the changes needed for the health of your business?
+Today there are many employee wellbeing incentives that companies can take part in or outlay an investment for, but are they making the difference that is needed?
+Communal fruit bowls, ping pong tables and morning teas for social awareness days paint a great picture of engaging staff by providing additional benefits, but this spend on consumables, although some better than others, is it helping make the changes needed for the health of your business?

-Providing measurable employee health initiatives is what human resources and health and wellbeing managers should be striving for.
-Ask yourself the big questions, such as what is the cost of ill health to our business?
-How can a wellness culture change our business, and what can we achieve when employees are more engaged?
+Providing measurable employee health initiatives is what human resources and health and wellbeing managers should be striving towards.
+Ask yourself the big questions, such as what is the cost of ill health to our company?
+How can a wellness culture change our company, and what can we achieve when employees are more engaged?

-Effective health programs should always be measurable and provide value, after all you’re investing your budget and need to report back to the wider business and senior executives, or the board and show the ROI and results, monitoring different points of engagement to identify the effects on your employees.
-The trust between employees and employers can vary enormously from business to business and industry to industry – so health and wellbeing programs can be greeted by emotions ranging from appreciation to outright suspicion.
+Effective health programs should always be measurable and provide value, after all, you’re investing your budget and need to report back to the senior executives and the board to show the ROI and results, monitoring different points of engagement to identify the effects on your employees.
+The trust between employees and employers can vary enormously from business to business and industry to industry – health and wellbeing programs are greeted by emotions ranging from appreciation to outright suspicion.
 It is essential that an employer clearly articulates to employees why they are running a program and how the data is used and managed.
-An effective health program will help develop measurable lifestyle changes, providing you with a happier workforce and results you’ll be happy to share with the whole organisation!
+An effective health program will help develop measurable lifestyle changes, providing you with a happier workforce and results you’ll be delighted to share with the whole organisation!

-SiSU Health Group helps clients by identifying the health risks within your business.
-Breaking down the risks to a dollar value cost to the business by identifying what is affecting your workforce productivity, presenteeism and absenteeism.
-Together with SiSU Health Group, businesses can accurately identify the areas the business is suffering and why.
-SiSU Health Group provide the tools and analytical approach to monitor and communicate with your staff.
+SiSU Health Group helps companies by identifying the health risks within their business, breaking down the health risks to a dollar value cost to the company by identifying what is affecting your workforce productivity, presenteeism and absenteeism.
+Together with SiSU Health Group, companies can accurately identify the areas that are suffering and why.
+SiSU Health Group provides the tools and analytical approach to monitor and communicate with your staff.

-Engage every employee in your organisation, not just your executives, with employee health initiatives that make a difference.
-SiSU Health Group has saved our Australian clients $1.3 million collectively each year, not only helping improve company cultures, but delivering outputs thanks to thismachine measured data, free of subjectivityapproach to employee health.
+Engage every employee in your organisation, not just c-level staff, with an employee health initiative that makes a difference.
+SiSU Health Group has saved our Australian clients $1.3 million collectively each year, not only helping improve company cultures but delivering outputs thanks to real-time, machine measured data, free of subjectivity approach to employee health.